La Toya Jackson: 2003–2011: Return to music and Starting Over

 Jackson publicly re-emerged on Larry King Live on March 9, 2003.
 Her appearance caused CNN's phone lines to stay busy for hours and was King's highest-rated show in three years.
 Jackson announced her first musical project in six years, Startin' Over.
 Startin' Over's lead single was 2004's "Just Wanna Dance", released independently through Ja-Tail Records.
 The song was released under her pseudonymous nickname "Toy" in order to avoid any prejudices DJs might hold against La Toya Jackson's name.
 "Just Wanna Dance" reached number 13 on the US Billboard Hot Dance chart.
 "Free the World" was released the following year.
 In February 2005, Ja-Tail Records secured a deal with Bungalo Records to distribute the project, but it was delayed for several years.

 After Jack Gordon's death in 2005, Jackson was free to speak more openly about the control he had exerted over her life.
 She sent a security expert to eyewitness that Gordon had not faked his death a second time.
 In 2005 she appeared on ABC News to recant her previous allegations and defend brother Michael against new charges of child abuse.

 On January 10, 2007, the reality TV show Armed & Famous premiered on CBS starring Jackson and other celebrities.
 The program documented Jackson's basic training and service as a reserve police officer with the Muncie Police Department.
 The show was eventually removed from the CBS lineup, due to its inability to compete with American Idol.
 VH1 subsequently aired the remaining episodes.
 She released the promotional single "I Don't Play That" on January 29, 2007.

 In January 2009, Jackson was paid £103,000 to appear as a contestant on the British television program Celebrity Big Brother 6, which she placed 7th.
 Jackson released "Home" on July 28, 2009, with all proceeds going to AIDS Project Los Angeles.
 In 2010, Jackson launched the hand cream "Dream Cream" with German cosmetics firm Alessandro International.

 Jackson's second memoir, Starting Over, was released in the United States on June 21, 2011, through Gallery Books, an imprint of Simon & Schuster.
 Following numerous delays, Jackson's intended eleventh studio album was instead released as an EP, also called Starting Over, on the same day.
-In 2011, Jackson appeared in NBC's Celebrity Apprentice.
+In 2011, Jackson appeared in NBC's The Celebrity Apprentice 4.
 Jackson also served as a guest judge on RuPaul's Drag Race and on the 17th season of America's Next Top Model.